Welcome to

 Article 2: All children have these rights.

-As a Gold Rights Respecting school, we are proud to be working towards becoming recognised as an Educate and Celebrate best practice school.
-We aim to make our school a safe and inclusive environment for all and to ensure equality and respect for the LGBT+ community.
+As a Gold Rights Respecting school, we are proud to also be a Gold Pride in EDI best practice school.
+We aim to make our school a safe and inclusive environment for all and to ensure equality and respect for the LGBTQ+ community.

-Educate & Celebrate is an Ofsted and DfE recognised Award Programme that gives staff, students, parents and governors the confidence and strategies to implement an LGBT+ inclusive curriculum to successfully eradicate homophobia, biphobia and transphobia.
+Pride in EDI is a recognised Award Programme that gives staff, students, parents and governors the confidence and strategies to implement an LGBTQ+ inclusive curriculum to successfully eradicate homophobia, biphobia and transphobia.
 It is designed to prepare children and young people for life and to give them a good understanding of how Equality and Diversity is protected by the Equality Act 2010.
 Please take a look at our child friendly Code of Conduct.

 Anti-Bullying Week

-As part of anti-bullying week we explore the Educate and Celebrate Code of Conduct and the protected characteristics.
-Each class look at one of the protected characteristics and create a design or image that represents the given characteristic in a child friendly way.
-These designs contribute towards our whole school, child friendly Code of Conduct created by the children.
-This is displayed in the main reception: Code of Conduct Display
+As part of anti-bullying week we explored our Code of Conduct and the protected characteristics.
+Each class was allocated with one of the protected characteristics and asked create a design or image that would represent the given characteristic in a child friendly way.
+These designs contributes towards our whole school, child friendly Code of Conduct created by the children.
+This is displayed in the main reception, in classes and around school.

 IDAHOBIT Day

-The Pride Patrol in school organise an event in school to raise awareness of homophobia, biphobia and transphobia.
-They begin by delivering a whole school assembly to raise awareness of discrimination and celebrate diversity.
-Children come to school in rainbow clothes and explore a range of picture books with an LGBTQ+ theme.
+The Pride Patrol in school organised an event in school to raise awareness of homophobia, biphobia and transphobia.
+They began by delivering a whole school assembly to raise awareness of discrimination and celebrate diversity.

+At CHJS, we are working towards our Gold Pride in EDI award.
 Pride Month takes place every year in June as a celebration designed to recognise the influence of the LGBTQ+ community.
 Celebrating diversity and people’s right to live how they choose without celebration, Pride Month promotes positivity and equal rights for all.
-Pride Patrol decorate and hold a cake sale to celebrate equality and diversity.
-Money raised will be used to add new books to show diversity to our school library.
+Pride Patrol organise a fundraiser to celebrate equality and diversity.